Title

 The 2002 Comprehensive Rules on Land Use Conversion in the Philippines establishes administrative sanctions and criminal penalties for failure to process documents and complete actions in a timely manner, as well as for illegal land conversion, including imprisonment and fines.

-Agricultural land refers to land devoted or suitable for cultivation of soil, planting, growing trees, raising livestock, poultry, fish or aquaculture, including harvesting and related farm activities, and not classified as mineral land, forest, national park, or for non-agricultural uses before June 15, 1988.
+Agricultural land refers to land devoted to or suitable for cultivation/production of crops, trees, livestock, poultry, fish/aquaculture, and related farm activities, not classified by law as mineral land, forest/timber, national park, etc., and not classified for non-agricultural uses before 15 June 1988.
+The cutoff helps determine whether a land parcel is considered agricultural for CARP/land use conversion rules.

 Analyze Cases Smarter, Faster